JAremko/alpine-vim/README.md

 * If you have problem with colors - switch your terminal to the `solarized dark` theme and make sure that it uses default palette and  256 colors.

 **I managed to strip down the image from around 300MB to almost 100MB.
 Hopefully without breaking things.
-Leave a comment if you noticed a bug.**
+Leave a comment if you found a bug.**